 Ingredients

-- 16 ounces lump crab meat (1 can) (see the NOTES for instructions to use imitation crab)
+- 16 ounces lump crab meat (1 can), or imitation crab (see the NOTES for instructions to use imitation crab)

 - 1 egg (lightly beaten)